cantemizyurek/viper-3.0/README.md

 ## How to Install?

-You can build this project from source or download the pre-built binaries from the (game website url) website(in game).
+You can build this project from source or download the pre-built binaries from the www.openviper.com website(in game).

 ## Contributing